Cala Varques: How to get there and all its secrets

 Excursions in the surroundings:

-If you visit Cala Varques, since you are traveling to the east of Mallorca, you can take the opportunity to do other activities.
+If you visit Cala Varques, since you are travelling to the east of Mallorca, you can take the opportunity to do other activities.
 Here are some ideas for other activities you can do in the area:

-• Visit some of the tourist caves in the area.
+• Visit some of the caves in the area.
 This point is key in tourist visits to Mallorca, since here are two of the most famous caves on the island: the Cuevas del Drach and the Cuevas del Hams.
 Both caves organize guided tours in which you can discover the interior of these underground treasures.

 • Stroll through the Porto Cristo area.
 Porto Cristo was a small fishing port, which gradually opened up to tourism, and still retains its charm.
+It is a busy and vibrant town with great bars abnd restaurants, and its fishing harbour is a joy to stroll around.

 • If you like isolated and virgin coves, very close you can walk to Cala Magraner, Cala Pilota, Cala Bota and Cala Virgili.

 • Finally, we recommend taking a boat trip, such as the Porto Cristo boat trip with free time.
+From hidden coves to white sandy beaches, you will have the opportunity to explore the most amazing corners of Porto Cristo.

 excursions mallorca